NIRSpec MSA Planning Tool, MPT

 - Define appropriate candidate sets with primary sources and filler sources.

-- Use the MPT Planner to create a variety of observing Plans.
+- Use the MPT to create a variety of observing Plans, selecting options for nodding and dithering, source centering constraints, and the number of desired configurations in the MPT Planner tab (see Figure 2).
 For MPT to work, the user must be connected to the internet so MPT can check whether a selected aperture position angle is feasible.

 Note that when starting from scratch, there will be an existing observation already present in the Observation Folder.
 It is a dummy observation that should be deleted.
 It is advisable to delete the dummy observation prior to creating an observation from an MPT Plan.
 That will allow MPT to start fresh with a new "Observation 1".

 In addition to the automatic MPT optimization options described in the prior links, it is possible to use the MPT in a Manual Planner mode.
 For extended or moving targets, the MSA quadrant field points can also be used with (for example) a user configured long slit of MSA shutters.

 Note that loading an existing APT program containing an observation designed in MPT may take a long time (several minutes, or even tens of minutes).
 This happens when the catalog is large and if there are many saved plans pr several MSA configurations.
 Please allow the process to finish.
 We hope to improve load times in APT 27.2.